Albert Warner: Film career

 In 1909, the brothers sold the Cascade Theater to open a second film exchange company in Norfolk, Virginia, drawing youngest brother Jack into the fold.
 Afterwards, Sam and Jack went to Norfolk, while Harry and Albert stayed in Pittsburgh.
 However, one serious threat to the Warners film company was the advent of Thomas Edison's Motion Picture Patents Company (also known as the Edison Trust), which enforced Edison's patents and charged distributors exorbitant fees.
 In 1910 the Warners sold the family business to the General Film Company for "$10,000 in cash, $12,000 in preferred stock, and $30,000 in payments over a four-year period, for a total of $52,000".
 After selling their business the brothers found work distributing films for Carl Laemmle's Independent Motion Picture Company in Pittsburgh.
 In 1912 Sam would help the brothers earn a $1,500 profit by distributing the Italian film Dante's Inferno in the United States.
 Harry, encouraged by the success of Dante's Inferno and wary of Edison's growing monopoly, decided to leave Laemmle and establish an independent film production company for the four Warner brothers, Warner Features; Albert and Harry opened an office in New York, while Sam was sent to operate the company's new Los Angeles film exchange division, and Jack was sent to run the company's new San Francisco film exchange division.
 In 1918, thanks in part to a loan from Ambassador James W. Gerald, the brothers expanded operations and established a studio near Hollywood, California Sam and Jack moved to the West Coast to produce films while Albert and Harry remained on the East Coast to handle distribution.

 Between the years 1919 and 1920 the studio was not able to earn any profits.
 During this time banker Motley Flint helped the Warners pay off their debts.
 Shortly afterwards the four brothers decided to relocate their studio from Culver City to Sunset Boulevard.
 The studio rebounded in 1921, after the success of the studio's film Why Girls Leave Home.
 As a result of the financial success of the film, its director, Harry Rapf, was appointed the studio's new head producer.
-On April 4, 1923, following the studio's successful film The Gold Diggers, Warner Bros., Inc. was officially established.
+On April 4, 1923, following the studio's successful film The Gold Diggers, Warner Bros.
+Pictures, Inc. was officially established.
 Albert remained in New York, where he ran the company's distribution and finances.